acdc-digital/Medex-MITP/README.md

 <h4>Daily updates have moved to our Wiki: https://github.com/acdc-digital/Medex-Public-MITP/wiki/Daily%E2%80%90Updates</h4>

+<h2>What is Medex-Public-MITP? 🧐<h2>
+Medex-Public-MITP is an open-source project that leverages the power of artificial intelligence to transform the way we access and understand medical information.
+It's a platform where technology meets healthcare, creating a bridge between complex medical literature and the people who need this information the most.

 The OpenAI-Cookbook [https://github.com/openai/openai-cookbook] has been an incredible resource.
 Recently, I've discovered, "Question/ answering using an API and HyDe."
 Which I believe will be a sucessful priliminary implementation  of how we're going to transform our User query's.